Kong/docs.konghq.com/app/konnect/gateway-manager/provision-cloud-gateway.md

 ## More information

-* [About Dedicated Cloud Gateways](/konnect/dedicated-cloud-gateways/): Learn more about Dedicated Cloud Gateway features and use cases.
+* [Dedicated Cloud Gateways overview](/konnect/gateway-manager/dedicated-cloud-gateways/): Learn more about Dedicated Cloud Gateway features and use cases.